-The screw pattern for ArmorCore panels and batten strips is pending on the weight of the panel and will need to be determined by a structural engineer for the site.
+The screw pattern for ArmorCore panels and batten strips depends on the weight of the panel and will need to be determined by a structural engineer for the site.
 Waco Composites cannot dictate a screw pattern.
 The shear strength of ArmorCore is very strong, so it should hold a screw very well.
 It is advantageous to only use enough fasteners to hold the panels to the studs, then do a complete screw pattern when installing the drywall through both materials.

 What gauge stud should be used?

 We do not recommend or specify a specific gauge stud to support ArmorCore panels.
 This should not hinder the ballistic performance of the product.
 Most of the weight of the ArmorCore panels should be transferred to the floor as the bottom of the installed panels touch the slab.